F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 III.
 Definitions

-Advisory Committee is composed of University members, trained on University Policy and Procedures, appointed by the Title IX Coordinator and Director of Institutional Equity, to provide advice to the decision-maker during the adjudication process.
+Advisory Committee is composed of University members, trained on University Policy and Procedures, appointed by the Director of Institutional Equity, to provide advice to the decision-maker during the adjudication process.
 The committee may be composed of both internal and external members.

 Appellate decision-maker refers to the individual(s) authorized to hear appeals of findings or dismissals.
 The appellate decision-maker may be an employee or may be a person external to the University.
 The appellate decision-maker will not be the same person as the decision-maker in a case.